AWARE: Audio Watermarking with Adversarial Resistance to Edits: Ablation Studies

 \section{Ablation Studies}

-To evaluate effectiveness and rationale of key architectural and representational design choices, we conducted a series of ablation studies.
+To evaluate effectiveness and rationale of key architectural and representational design choices, we conduct ablation studies.
 Each experiment isolates one architectural or representational component while keeping all other settings fixed.
-This allows us to examine how each component, from the Bitwise Readout Head to kernel size and spectral domain selection, impacts robustness and consistency under typical audio distortions.
+This allows us to examine how each component impacts robustness and consistency under typical audio distortions.
 For every ablation, we chose representative attack subsets that the ablated component is expected to affect.
 The results are summarized in the tables below as mean BER across those cases.